Marcos-cat/school_projects/English/EssayTemplate.md

 ## Context/Evidence

 So, what IS Rank-polymorphism?
 Although it sounds big and complex, the word can be split in two.
 Rank is just a fancy way of describing how many dimensions an array has.
 For example a number is Rank 0, a vector (or list) is Rank 1, and a matrix is Rank 2.
-Polymorphism is the principle that a function changes slightly depending on it's input.
+Polymorphism is the principle that a function changes slightly depending on its input.
 Put the two together and the meaning becomes "a function that changes its behavior depending on the Rank of the inputs."
 An example of a function with this behavior is the addition function from earlier.
-In the following example the output will be five, as expected.
+In the following example, the output will be five, as expected.

 ```uiua
 + 3 2